cogent3/cogent3/doc/examples/application_controller_framework.rst

 dictionary is looked up.
 Otherwise, it is assumed that the user used an existing key in the parameters dictionary. ::

-   >>> from cogent.app.parameters import FlagParameter
+   >>> from cogent3.app.parameters import FlagParameter
    >>> a = FlagParameter('-','a')
-   >>> from cogent.app.parameters import  ValuedParameter
+   >>> from cogent3.app.parameters import  ValuedParameter
    >>> b = ValuedParameter('-','T',Value=37,Delimiter='=')
-   >>> from cogent.app.parameters import MixedParameter
+   >>> from cogent3.app.parameters import MixedParameter
    >>> c = MixedParameter('-','d',Value=0)
    >>> params = {'-a':a,'-T':b,'-d':c}
    >>> synonyms = {'temp':'-T','distance':'-d'}
-   >>> from cogent.app.parameters import Parameters
+   >>> from cogent3.app.parameters import Parameters
    >>> p = Parameters(params,synonyms)
    >>> p['-a'].isOn()
    False